 The result of these calculations can then be conveyed to stakeholders in a format that they can use; quantitative representation of monetary risk for executives and a constantly updated prioritized list of risk to address for IT security personnel.

-And as IT security personnel address each risk, the executive is notified of the risk reduction.
-And unlike traditional IT security devices that are “tuned-down” to eliminate false positives, this technology would assess ALL traffic – post control – that traverses the environment.
+As IT security personnel address each risk, the executive is notified of the risk reduction.
+And unlike traditional IT security devices that are “tuned down” to eliminate false positives, this technology would assess ALL traffic – post control – that traverses the environment.

 This way, an organization can align its cybersecurity strategy with the risk management policies used by the rest of the business, enabling more accurate and robust business decisions.
 The benefits of this approach are: